Communicating extraterrestrial intelligence (CETI) interaction models based on the Drake Equation: Interstellar civilization interaction – a definition

 Therefore, the rate of change for $N$ can be shown as

-Of note in Equation \ref{allee} there are three fixed points. $N=0$ which is unstable, $N=K$ which is stable at carrying capacity and $N=A$ which is also unstable.
+Of note in Equation \ref{allee} there are three fixed points for $r>0$, $N \in \{0,A,K\}$ but only $N \in \{0,K\}$ are stable.
 At these fixed points, the formula for $N$ reduces to the traditional Drake Equation with $L=L_0$.
 For $N<A$, the overall rate of growth is negative leading to a declining count of CETI while at $N>A$ the growth rate increases until it hits a maximum rate and thereafter declines, still remaining positive until carrying capacity for CETIs is reached.
 An example of the expected behavior is given in Figure \ref{fig:allee1}.

 One aspect of this expression of the Allee Effect may be unrealistic for CETI lifetimes, however.
 Namely, that lower densities, below the threshold $A$, would cause a decrease in the expected communicating lifetime.
 A more sparse universe should likely reflect the traditional Drake Equation, not represent a decline.
 Therefore a modified version of the Allee Effect can be used as follows